Deadline Tracking Routing Engines

 self.fiscal_offset = fiscal_year_offset_months

-self._holiday_calendar = holidays.country_holiday(jurisdiction_code)
+self._holiday_calendar = holidays.US(subdiv=jurisdiction_code)

-def resolve_filing_window(self, base_deadline_utc: datetime) -> Dict[str, datetime]:
+def resolve_filing_window(self, base_deadline_utc: datetime) -> dict[str, datetime]:

-month=(base_deadline_utc.month + self.fiscal_offset - 1) % 12 + 1
+new_month = (base_deadline_utc.month + self.fiscal_offset - 1) % 12 + 1

-while target_date.weekday() >= 5 or target_date.date() in self._holiday_calendar:
+while target.weekday() >= 5 or target.date() in self._holiday_calendar:

-target_date += timedelta(days=1)
+target += timedelta(days=1)

 return {

-"filing_opens_utc": target_date,
+"filing_opens_utc": target,

-"filing_closes_utc": target_date.replace(hour=23, minute=59, second=59),
+"filing_closes_utc": target.replace(hour=23, minute=59, second=59),

-"grace_period_end_utc": target_date + timedelta(days=self._get_grace_days())
+"grace_period_end_utc": target + timedelta(days=grace_days),

 }